Cisco® Unified Communications Solutions unify voice, video, and data, enabling easy collaboration every time.

 ** Function is available with Lync 2010 only (not available with Lync 2013).

-Recommendations for minimum requirements are based on Cisco UC Integration for Microsoft Lync running on a system that is running only applications and services that are part of the base operating system image.
+minimum requirements are based on Cisco UC Integration for Microsoft Lync running on a system that is running only applications and services that are part of the base operating system image.
 Administrators should account for other applications on the workstation to determine whether the system configuration - the CPU speed and RAM in particular - can perform adequately with other applications that could affect application performance running concurrently on the PC.

 Tables 2 and 3 list system and hardware requirements, respectively.

 • 8.6(2) for BFCP + COP File or UDS

 • Microsoft Office Online environment with Microsoft Lync Server 2010 or Microsoft Lync Server 2013

 • Microsoft Lync 2010 or Microsoft Lync 2013

 • Microsoft Windows Operating System: Windows XP SP3, 32-bit, or Windows 7.0 (Pro, Enterprise, or Ultimate), 32-bit or 64-bit

 The integration runs as a 32-bit application in 64-bit editions of Windows.

 • Cisco TelePresence MCU 4500 Series

 • Cisco TelePresence Server 8000